larissaperinoto/schedules-api/README.md

 #### Running with local Postgres

-Through the terminal, log into your postgres and run the command bellow to create schedules database
+Through the terminal, log into your postgres and run the command bellow to create postgres database

-        CREATE DATABASE schedules;
+        CREATE DATABASE postgres;

 Then copy the contents of the **database.sql** file located at the root of the project and run the query to create the tables